Stay in touch we the latest developments

 Calibra - A Signal from the Future

-Built as a custom design from scratch, Calibra featured a single actuated finger mounted on a demonstration stand.
-It responded to real myoelectric input, translating muscle activity into motion.
+Built from scratch with a custom design, Calibra featured a single actuated finger mounted on a demonstration stand.
+It responded to real electric signal input, translating muscle activity into motion.
 While limited in scope, this was our first proof of concept for signal-driven control.

-Through Calibra, we began studying the fundamentals of bioelectric communication—signal clarity, responsiveness, and the reliability of muscle input under different conditions.
+Through Calibra, we began studying the fundamentals of myoelectric communication: signal clarity, responsiveness, and the reliability of muscle input under different conditions.
 It helped us understand how to build more accurate and responsive control systems, laying the groundwork for future development.

 Our very first prototype